-- (B) In case of a propulsion installation with no forward stern tube bearing, the intermediate shaft bearing is to be chocked and its offset not to be changed after the bore sighting is complete. - (C) In cases where sighting through and bearing positioning are conducted in block stage of the vessel construction, the verification of the following procedures is required. - (a) Slope boring angle (as applicable) - (b) Bearing vertical offset positioning - (c) Engine vertical offset positioning - (d) Gap and sag procedure - (D) Where a monitoring system is installed to verify the stern tube bearing misalignment, the waiver of above requirements (A), (B), (C) can be considered. - (4) Gap and sag verification - (A) The gap and sag is to be measured at the drydock or after launching condition, unless agreed to otherwise by the Society. - (B) With assistance of the temporary supports the gap and sag needs to be verified at all open flanges until gap and sag values are brought within acceptable tolerances of ±0.1 mm from the corresponding calculated values. - (5) Bearing load verification - (A) The bearing load measurements are to be carried out at the drydock or lightship condition, unless agreed to otherwise by the Society. - (B) Bearing reactions are required to be verified and recorded by such means as hydraulic jack and strain gauge method on all accessible shafting bearings as following. - (a) Forward stern tube bearing - (b) Intermediate shaft bearing - (c) Minimum three aftmost main engine bearings (for directly coupled propulsion systems only) - (d) Main-gear shaft bearing - (C) Where hull deflections are accounted for in the analysis; - (a) The measured values for the bearings are to be within ±20% of the calculated values, unless specifically approved otherwise. - (b) In the case that the measured values are not within ±20 % of the calculated values, the shaft alignment calculations are to be revised so as to reflect compliance and re-submitted, or the provisions of (D) followed. - (D) Where hull deflections are not accounted for in the analysis, in addition to (A) and (B), bearing load measurements are to be taken in at least one additional service draft condition of the vessel with the aft peak tank full (ballast draft at hot static condition or full loaded draft at hot static condition) or other service condition as deemed appropriate by the Society.
-In no case are the measured bearing reactions to exceed 80% of the maximum allowable manufacturer's limit. - (E) In the case that measurements in a particular service condition indicate that one of the bearings is unloaded, additional measurements and analyses, (such as whirling analysis) will be required to confirm unloading of the bearing has no adverse effect on vessel operation. - (F) Additional bearing load measurements may be required, as determined necessary by the Society.
+- (B) In case of a propulsion installation with no forward stern tube bearing, the intermediate shaft bearing is to be chocked and its offset not to be changed after the bore sighting is complete. - (C) In cases where sighting through and bearing positioning are conducted in block stage of the vessel construction, the verification of the following procedures is required. - (a) Slope boring angle (as applicable) - (b) Bearing vertical offset positioning - (c) Engine vertical offset positioning - (d) Gap and sag procedure - (D) Where a monitoring system is installed to verify the stern tube bearing misalignment, the waiver of above requirements (A), (B), (C) can be considered. - (4) Gap and sag verification - (A) The gap and sag is to be measured at the drydock or after launching condition, unless agreed to otherwise by the Society. - (B) With assistance of the temporary supports the gap and sag needs to be verified at all open flanges until gap and sag values are brought within acceptable tolerances of ±0.1 mm from the corresponding calculated values. - (5) Bearing load verification (2023) - (A) The bearing load measurements are to be carried out at the drydock or lightship condition, unless agreed to otherwise by the Society. - (B) Bearing reactions are required to be verified and recorded by such means as hydraulic jack and strain gauge method on all accessible shafting bearings as following. - (a) Forward stern tube bearing - (b) Intermediate shaft bearing - (c) Minimum three aftmost main engine bearings (for directly coupled propulsion systems only) - (d) Main-gear shaft bearing - (C) The measured values for the bearings are to be within ±20% of the calculated values, unless specifically approved otherwise. - (D) In the case that the measured values are not within ±20% of the calculated values, the shaft alignment calculations are to be revised so as to reflect compliance and re-submitted. - (E) In the case that measurements in a particular service condition indicate that one of the bearings is unloaded, additional measurements and analyses, (such as whirling analysis) will be required to confirm unloading of the bearing has no adverse effect on vessel operation. - (F) Additional bearing load measurements may be required, as determined necessary by the Society.